WestDRI/wgpages/content/imagemagick.md

 your own script.
 {{< /bigQuestion >}}

-`crop` can also be used to segment the original image:
+Without an offset, `crop` will segment the original image:

 ```sh
 convert -crop 30%x100% forest.avif pieces.png    # crop the image into 30%+30%+30%+10% pieces